xueweic/TGPred/Python/APGD_pkg/README.md

 	- sigma: the covariance matrix of target genes according to network structure.
 You can directly use "GraphicalModel" function to get the covariance matrix.
 	- method: "HN": by Hierarchical Network, "BAN": by Barabasi-Albert Network or "DIY": by user designed.
 	- beta0: numeric value of effect size in simulation settings.
-		default: None; if method is "HN" or "BAN", input a numerical value.
+		- default: None; if method is "HN" or "BAN", input a numerical value.
 	- beta_true: numeric matrix with the dimension of n_genes * 1 in simulation settings.
-		default: None; if method is "DIY", input a numerical matrix (n_genes * 1).
+		- default: None; if method is "DIY", input a numerical matrix (n_genes * 1).

 - Output:
 	- y: expression levels of a transcription factor (TF).
 	- X: expression levels of n_genes target genes (TGs).
 	- beta: true regulated effect beta for n_genes TGs.

+&emsp; &emsp;

+### 5. CalculateAdj(annotated_matrix)
+***Calculate adjacency matrix from an annotation file.***

+- Input:
+	- annotated_matrix: n_genes * n_pathways dimensional matrix that indicates the annotation of genes within pathways information.

+- Output:
+	- adj: the adjacency matrix of network structure.

+&emsp; &emsp;

+### 6. CalculateLaplacian(adj)
+***Calculate Laplacian matrix and symmetric normalized Laplacian matrix from an adjacency matrix.***

+- Input:
+	adj: the adjacency matrix of network structure.

+- Output:
+	- l: the Laplacian matrix for network structure.
+	- l_norm: the symmetric normalized Laplacian matrix for network structure.

+&emsp; &emsp;

+### 7. Lambda_grid(X, y, n_lambda, alpha, loss_func)
+***Simulate a grid set of lambdas for a given alpha in penalized regression.***

+- Input:
+	- X: expression levels of n_genes target genes (TGs).
+	- y: expression levels of a transcription factor (TF).
+	- n_lambda: the number of lambdas.
+Positive integers.
+	- alpha: the proportion of l1 norm affects (the numerical values of nonzero coefficients), it's in range (0,1].
+	- loss_func: either "Huber" or "MSE".
+		- If flag = "Huber", the loss function in penalized regression model is Huber function.
+		- If flag = "MSE", the loss function in penalized regression model is mean squared errors.

+- Output:
+	- lambdas: n_lambda length vector of lambdas according to the alpha you provided.

+&emsp; &emsp;